Christie Brinkley, Tyra Banks & More Supermodels Whose Throwback Photos Are the Epitome of Perfection

 HEIDI KLUM

-Before serving as a judge on America's Got Talent, the German supermodel, now 44, was a Victoria's Secret Angel.
+Before hosting Making the Cut, the German supermodel, now 47, was a Victoria's Secret Angel.
 Here, she's seen at the lingerie brand's annual show back in 1998.

 TYRA BANKS